UK To Require Drone Registration And Safety Exams

 They didn't, and now it is [arstechnica.com].
 Do not complain droners [arstechnica.com], you made your own bed [telegraph.co.uk] to sleep in.

-UK should require registering of shopping bags (Score:2)
+UK should require registering of shopping bags (Score:3)

 because last drone scare turned out to be one.